Aashay-Agrawal/nextra/pages/posts/life.md

 - Build a presence on social media to increase my chances of success
 - Get really good at creating novel prototypes and designs
 - Build some great projects and hopefully get an internship

+---

+I am so tired of my mediocre and mundane life that I want to change everything about it.
+I can't live anymore like this.